 Why Microsoft Advertising may be undercounting

 If you still have questions about the discrepancy, here is a checklist of things you need to verify:

-You can view aggregate conversion counts for each goal in the Conversion Tracking > Conversion Goals page.
-Further, you can run the Goals reports in the UI (Reports tab) or API to segment that data by accounts, campaigns, ad groups and keywords.
+You can view aggregate conversion counts for each goal in the Conversion goals page.
+Further, you can run the Goals reports in Microsoft Advertising or using the API to segment that data by accounts, campaigns, ad groups, and keywords.